DaveBenham/VenomModules/README.md

 XM-OP is very much inspired by the Bogaudio FM-OP, offering most of the same features, but with the following differences/enhancements:
 - VCO waveform can be sine, triangle, square, or saw rather than being fixed at sine
+- Level VCA response is linear by default, with a context menu option for exponential (the FM-OP default)
-- Envelope generator stage shape cross-fades between linear and curved rather having linear vs. exponential VCA response
+- Envelope generator has a stage shape knob that cross-fades between linear and curved
-  - Rising curves are concave down and falling curves are convcave up instead of exponential rise and fall both being concave up
+  - Rising curves are concave down and falling curves are convcave up
 - Each ADSR stage has an attenuverter for a shared modulation input rather than only having CV control over sustain
   - Attenuated CV values are summed with the base knob values
 - Frequency ratio is specified by separate integer multiplier (numerator) and divisor (denominator) controls rather than a single continuous ratio control